Creoate Wholesale Marketplace: Brand Tips + How It Compares to Faire

 Make sure Creoate commissions will work for your business and products.

-Creoate can be a way for makers to get exposure and branch into European markets, but with the high commission rates that never leave, monetarily it could be challenging.
-So, it is important to really dig into your pricing to make sure that the high commission rate is something you can handle before you get started on the platform.
+Creoate can be a way for makers to get exposure and branch into European markets, but with the commission rates that apply to every new and returning stockist (outside of referred retailers), it's important to really dig into your pricing to make sure the commission rate is something you can handle before you get started on the platform.

-Consider Creoate in the context of your overall business and wholesale strategy -- not as a “one stop shop” for wholesale.
+Consider Creoate in the context of your overall business and wholesale strategy,

 It's wise to view Creoate as one wholesale tool among many, rather than as the entirety of your wholesale strategy.